Why this matters to me

 I shouldn't have cancer.

-But I know, that is not the way cancer works.
+But that's not the way cancer works.

 WAITING WAITING WAITING

-I met, and became aware of so many women that were diagnosed with Breast Cancer.
+I met and became aware of so many women that were diagnosed with Breast Cancer.

 Every time I turned around, there was another woman that had cancer